Until further notice, the Orbit360 Service Desk will be operating an email only service. For the latest updates, visit the Orbit360 homepage.

 Once we have gathered sufficient data we will also provide benchmarking against speciality, this will be visible in your completed report once available.

 The free text section on the patient feedback forms is automatically read by Optical Character Recognition (OCR) software, this is then manually verified by the Orbit360 team.
 We do our upmost to ensure that comments are transcribed accurately, however, in some cases we may not be able to read a word or comment.
-In these cases, we will mark a word/comment as [illegible].
+In these cases, we will mark a word/comment that cannot be read as [illegible].